WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia: Design of

 \subsection{Forming the Response}

-Our next step is to turn relevant retrieved paragraphs and verified claims to generate an appealing response.
-Our experiments show that writing the final response in one go, while satisfying all the criteria for conversationality is challenging for LLMs.
-Moreover, the limited context length makes it difficult to provide enough few-shot examples to cover all these aspects at once, especially that each few-shot example needs to be a multi-turn conversation.
-Thus, we use a two-step approach.
+The next step is to use the curated information to form an appealing response.
+Our experiments show that writing the final response in one go while satisfying all conversationality criteria is challenging with in-context learning, especially that the limited context length makes it difficult to provide enough multi-turn conversations as few-shot examples to cover all the necessary aspects.
+Thus, we use a two-step approach: